jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="fruit-template-alt-1" %}

 However, this is a bit punctuation-heavy and repetitive.
-As an alternative, you can use the `field variables` directive to list the variables you want to pass:
+As an alternative, you can use the `field variables` specifier to list the variables you want to pass:

 {% include side-by-side.html demo="fruit-template-alt-2" %}

 This will have the same effect.

-The `field variables` directive only works when your variable in the template has the same name as the variable in your interview, and when you do not need to perform any transformations on the variable before passing it to the template.
+The `field variables` specifier only works when your variable in the template has the same name as the variable in your interview, and when you do not need to perform any transformations on the variable before passing it to the template.

-The `field variables` directive, and other directives described in this subsection, work both with [`pdf template file`] and [`docx template file`].
+The `field variables` specifier, and other specifiers described in this subsection, work both with [`pdf template file`] and [`docx template file`].
 But note that since the [.docx assembly process](#docx template file) by default accesses all